Arlo and Janis by Jimmy Johnson for October 21, 2021

 36. Missing large

-dnotkin Premium Member over 2 years ago
+dnotkin Premium Member about 3 years ago

 Thank goodness that goods don’t need to moved by truck or train as long as they’re made in the US.
 Also, I’m grateful that goods made in the US don’t need parts or components that originate from outside the country.
 Whew!